 Is olive oil low FODMAP?

-The Monash University tested, permitted, and given the green light on these varieties of olive oil:
+Monash University tested, permitted, and gave the green light on these varieties of olive oil:

 - Olive oil